nickcottrell/rgb-llm/README.md

-Perfect — that’s just the default Vite scaffold README.
-For your open-source project you’ll want to replace it with something project-specific.
-Here’s a lean version you can drop in right now (and keep USAGE.md for the deeper theory):

-⸻

 RGB-LLM Prompt Mapper

 A minimal open-source React + Vite app for reasoning about three poles of any problem using the RGB color model.
 Each axis (R, G, B) represents a tension or emphasis.
 The sliders produce both a structured JSON output and a color swatch as intuitive feedback.